 French or bigleaf hydrangeas (Hydrangea macrophylla) are by far the most popular of all hydrangeas for their showy, blue or pink, snowball-shaped blooms.
 A few popular varieties are lacecaps, meaning they have a cluster of tiny flowers surrounded by sterile, fluttery flower petals.
 Most selections, such as the standard blue, 'Nikko Blue,' bloom on last year's growth.
 Before pruning, wait until they start leafing out in spring.
 You'll probably notice some stems are light brown with no signs of life.
 Prune them back to just above where you see fat, green buds starting to open.
 Most of these buds should produce flowers.
 Immediately after the flowers fade in summer, cut these stems back if you wish.

 There are exceptions to these guidelines, however.
-Newer, repeat-blooming selections of French hydrangea, such 'Endless Summer,' 'Pennymac,' 'Mini Penny,' and 'Forever and Ever,' bloom on both last season's growth and current season's growth.
-You can cut them back in winter, spring, or summer and still get blooms.
+Newer, repeat-blooming selections of French hydrangea, such 'Endless Summer,' 'Pennymac,' 'Mini Penny,' and 'Forever and Ever,' bloom on both last season's growth and the current season's growth.
+You can cut them back in winter, spring, or summer and still get some blooms.